Pavel-Hrdina/Zettlkasten/Journal/2023-Oct-29 - Daily Stoic Reflection.md

 2. **What did I do wrong?**

 I was mean to my wife, I didn't control my boredom, I was talking too little.
+I did these things because I lost control over my self and I am sorry for that to you.

 4. **What duty remains undone?**